Pallant Partners

 Connolly House is an Inpatient Recovery Unit in Chichester for people with mental health issues.

-Over the past 12 months creative sessions have taken place twice a month at Connolly House in the designated art room.
+Over 12 months creative sessions took place twice a month at Connolly House in the designated art room.
 These sessions were led by Gallery Artist Educator, Iona Hughes.
 Iona tailored the sessions to meet the group’s needs and interests, whilst enabling people to experience different techniques, learn new skills and meet others within the security of a familiar and safe space.
-Popular sessions have included etching, making clay objects by hand and collagraph printing.
+Popular sessions included etching, making clay objects by hand and collagraph printing.

 Westergate House